 A 1995 graduate of Bethany, he returned to his alma mater in 2005 to lead the external affairs functions of the College.
 A native of Maryland, he earned a B.A. in International Economics and German and a minor in International Relations.
 While at Bethany he was recognized with The Francis O. Carfer Prize as the Outstanding Senior.
 He earned his M.S. in Non-profit Management from Eastern University.

 Prior to working at Bethany, Sven spent more than eight years in corporate financial services and served as Director of Major and Planned Gifts for West Liberty State College.
 For seven years he served as the Mayor of the Town of Bethany and was a member of the Bethany Volunteer Fire Department for fifteen years.
 In 2012 Sven was named “40 under 40 - Generation Next in West Virginia” by the State Journal.
-He serves on the Board of Directors of the Neighborhood Academy, a college-preparatory academy located in Pittsburgh, Pa which focuses on breaking generational poverty by preparing youth for higher education.
+He serves on the Board of Directors and Chair of the Development Committee of the Neighborhood Academy, a college-preparatory academy located in Pittsburgh, Pennsylvania, which focuses on breaking generational poverty by preparing youth for higher education.

 Long-time College employee Shirley Kemp has been associated with Bethany for 45 years.
 Shirley’s smile, wit and calm are instrumental to the success of the advancement office.
 Prior to coming to institutional advancement, she served the admission office for ten years.
 She is the “keeper” of the records, responsible for gift entry and reporting as well as monitoring data input and pulling the many lists for the Bethany community.